Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Carbon in the rainforest
 Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
+The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.